-- A. Create social distancing by number of public seats, limiting the number of patrons in the library at one time, and altering work schedules so that fewer people are working in close proximity to one another. - B. Reduce or suspend services.
+- a.
+Create social distancing by number of public seats, limiting the number of patrons in the library at one time, and altering work schedules so that fewer people are working in close proximity to one another - b.
+Reduce or suspend services.
 Public health authorities may advise that libraries and other gathering places minimize or entirely suspend situations where numerous individuals congregate in relatively confined spaces.
-In such cases, the Library Director may suspend some or all: - a.
-Library programming - b.
-Public meeting room use - c.
-Deliveries to homebound, nursing homes, retirement centers, schools, and daycares - d.
-Holds processing - e.
-Service desk assistance - C. Review and prepare options for emergency library services as necessary
+In such cases, the Library Director may suspend some or all: - i.
+Library programming - ii.
+Public meeting room use - iii.
+Deliveries to homebound, nursing homes, retirement centers, and schools - iv.
+Holds processing - c.
+Review and prepare options for emergency library services as necessary